 San Francisco to vote on public nudity ban

-The Board of Supervisors will vote on an ordinance proposed by Mr Scott Wiener, whose Castro neighborhood is a gay haven known also for the Naked Guys, who routinely let it all hang out in public.
+The Board of Supervisors will vote on an ordinance proposed by Scott Wiener, whose Castro neighbourhood is a gay haven known also for the Naked Guys, who routinely let it all hang out in public.

-The city law would ban anyone over five years old from exposing their genitals in public, with fines starting at US$100 (S$122) for a first offence, but rising to US$500 and a year in jail for a third offence.
+The city law would ban anyone over five years old from exposing their genitals or anal region in public, with fines starting at US$100 for a first offence, but rising to US$500 and a year in jail for a third offence.